 Boston University Center for Computing & Data Sciences

 Opened in 2022, Suffolk implemented creative solutions for constructing the complex building on such a tight site with no lay-down area.
 Experience with similar projects in an urban setting were key to the client’s selection of the Suffolk team.
-Ultimately, this iconic and dynamic building not only serve to attract the best and brightest data sciences students from around the world, but has transformed the BU skyline, particularly when viewed from across the Charles River.
+Ultimately, this iconic and dynamic building not only serves to attract the best and brightest data sciences students from around the world, but has transformed the BU skyline, particularly when viewed from across the Charles River.

 Similar projects